hjkmines/job_board/README.md

 ## Inspiration

 The Hanawilo Job Board was born out of the need to streamline the job search process.
 We understand the frustrations of navigating countless job board sites and sifting through numerous listings.
 That's why we created Hanawilo, a centralized platform that takes all the hassle out of your application process.
 Our inspiration stems from the desire to provide aspiring software engineers and developers with a single place to discover and apply for all the job opportunities they need.
 With Hanawilo, you can bid farewell to the tedious and time-consuming task of searching multiple platforms.
 We've gathered a comprehensive collection of tech job listings, ensuring that you find everything you need in one convenient location.
 Simplify your job search with Hanawilo and focus on what matters most – finding your dream entry-level position in the tech industry.

+## Future Road Map
+ - **Data Dashboard:** Create a page of data visualizations to display trends in the datasets, companies with most postings, heatmap of job posting locations, etc.
+ - **Community Engagement:** Connect with fellow job seekers, share resources, and exchange advice through our active online community.
+ - **More Data Sources:** Keep expanding and integrating data sources inthe the data pipeline.
+ - **User System:** Users can keep track of applied jobs, save jobs for later and save frequent search parameters.
+ - **Feature Engineering:** Use natural language processing techniques to extract required years of experience and desired qualifications from raw job descriptions.

 ## License